-The Mountain Buggy Pod is an easy-to-use hook-on chair that is compact enough to fit in a large diaper bag or a stroller basket.
+The Mountain Buggy Pod is an easy-to-use hook-on chair compact enough to fit in a large diaper bag or a stroller basket.
 Coming in at only 2.2 lbs, it is one of the lightest portable chairs in our tests.
 The simple design is easy to attach and remove from tables by twisting or untwisting the clamps.
 The Pod has a solid aluminum frame and a zippered fabric cover that makes the chair highly portable, thanks to the winning combination of sturdy yet lightweight materials.

 This portable high chair only fits tabletops thinner than 1.8", so it may not work in every location.
 Also, one of the significant downsides is the size of the leg holes.
 They are much smaller than we would expect with the weight limit.
-The problem becomes especially apparent if your baby is wearing shoes or has adorably chunky thighs.
+The problem becomes especially apparent if your baby wears shoes or has adorably chunky thighs.
 Another drawback is that the fabric is not machine washable.
-Luckily, it is easy enough to wipe down, but you will have to unzip and wash it by hand in a situation where it requires a deep clean.
+Luckily, it is easy enough to wipe down, but you will have to unzip and wash it by hand when it requires a deep clean.
 Before each use, you will need to make sure zippers are secure when putting it back on, as there have been reports of the cover unexpectedly unzipping.
 Overall, the Pod is one of the lightest and smallest seats, making it a handy travel companion.